Northern Quarter, Manchester: During the Industrial Revolution

 In the early 18th century, Oldham Street was apparently "an ill-kept muddy lane, held in place on one of its sides by wild hedgerows".
 The first town directory of Manchester, published in 1772, lists a number of buildings on Tib Street and Oldham Street.
 By the time of a map by William Green in 1794, the whole of the Northern Quarter is shown as a developed urban district.

-It might be supposed that Oldham Street is so named because it links to Oldham Road but this is not the case as Oldham Street predates Oldham Road which was named Newton Lane in the 18th century.
-Oldham Street is probably so named because one of its first buildings was the house of Adam Oldham, a wealthy feltmaker and associate of John Wesley, who owned the land along which the street ran, and probably paid to have it surfaced for the first time.
+It might be assumed that Oldham Street is so named because it links to Oldham Road, but this is not the case: Oldham Street predates Oldham Road, which was known as Newton Lane in the 18th century.
+The street is probably named after Adam Oldham, a wealthy feltmaker and associate of John Wesley, who owned the land along which the street ran and is thought to have paid for its first surfacing.

-John Wesley opened two Methodist chapels in the Northern Quarter.
-In 1751, a chapel was opened on Church Street (east of High Street at Birchin Lane, formerly Methodist Street).
+Wesley opened two Methodist chapels in the Northern Quarter.
+In 1751 a chapel was opened on Church Street (east of High Street at Birchin Lane, formerly Methodist Street).
 This was upgraded to a larger chapel on Adam Oldham's land in 1781, on the site that is now Methodist Central Hall.
-John Wesley performed the opening of the first chapel which stood until 1883.
+Wesley performed the opening of the first chapel which stood until 1883.

-In the 1780s the land owned by Sir Ashton Lever (bounded by Piccadilly, Port Street, Great Ancoats Street and Oldham Street) was sold to William Stevenson.
-Sir Ashton died by suicide in 1788 and Stevenson began selling off plots of land; according to Thomas Swindells the buyers' names were used to name the streets which were made at that time such as Hilton Street and Houldsworth Street and the new square was given the name of Stevenson.
+In the 1780s, the land owned by Sir Ashton Lever (bounded by Piccadilly, Port Street, Great Ancoats Street and Oldham Street) was sold to William Stevenson.
+Sir Ashton died in 1788 and Stevenson began selling off plots of land; according to Thomas Swindells the buyers' names were used to name the streets which were made at that time such as Hilton Street and Houldsworth Street and the new square was given the name of Stevenson.
 Manchester's first cotton mill was opened by Richard Arkwright in 1783, on Miller Street, near the junction with Shudehill.
-By 1816, there were 86 mills in the central area of Manchester, and by 1853 there were 108.
+By 1816 there were 86 mills in the central area of Manchester, and by 1853 there were 108.

 By the 1840s, the Northern Quarter was at the centre of one of the most significant economic changes in history, with the Industrial Revolution at full pace and Manchester taking its place as the world capital of the textile industry.
 In common with the town as a whole, the area became characterised by both wealth and poverty.

 The area around Withy Grove and Shudehill is described by Friedrich Engels in The Condition of the Working Class in England as insanitary and down at heel, but markedly more ordered than the area around St Ann's Square, which is also described.
 Nevertheless, the houses are "dirty, old and tumble-down, and the construction of the side-streets utterly horrible".
 Engels also talks of "pigs walking about in the alleys, rooting in offal heaps".